 When Is Rent Due?

 Rent is due on the 1st of each month.
 If this date falls on a holiday or weekend, the rent is still due on this day.
-Therefore, if you are paying in cash or debit, you must come into the office prior to the 1st to avoid late fees.
+Therefore, if you are paying by debit, you must come into the office prior to the 1st to avoid late fees.

 How can I pay my rent?

 You can pay your rent to Cornerstone Properties Ltd. or to your on-site Caretaker or Building Manager.
-We can take cash (office only), cheque, money order, debit, or via pre-authorized withdrawal via your bank.
+We can take cheque, money order, debit, or via pre-authorized withdrawal via your bank.
 Your onsite Caretakers or Building Managers cannot accept cash on site.
 This must be paid to the office directly.
 You can also leave a cheque (no cash) in our afterhours drop box located on the exterior of our building at 1001 Cloverdale.
+Please note that Cornerstone Properties Ltd. no longer accepts cash either on site or at our main office.

 How much is the late fee for rent?